Products

 ○ Cons: Platform charges and taxes apply; not an exchange‑traded instrument, so review counterparty and fees.

-Gold ETFs are exchange‑traded fund that holds physical gold to mirror domestic gold prices, tradable on exchanges via a demat and brokerage account.
+Gold ETFs are exchange‑traded funds that hold physical gold to mirror domestic gold prices, tradable on exchanges via a demat and brokerage account.

 ○ Pros: Market‑linked NAV, intraday liquidity, demat‑based convenience; no making charges.